 Potato genotypes with the ability to maintain high relative chlorophyll content under WD conditions, can maintain higher wuet and hi, reducing the losses in the tuber production.
 Minimal yield losses in some genotypes like CIP398190.89 under WD could be related to its ability to increase their rcc and reduce the production of roots and leafs resulting in a better wuet using the limited water and nutrients available in the soil without a drastically reduction in the final yield, Figure 3 and 2A.
-We did not find difference in root length and root dry weight maybe because root development in all cultivars was limited by the volume of plastic bags, in which plants were grown (Soltys-Kalina et al., 2016).
+We did not find difference in root length and root dry weight maybe because root development in all cultivars was limited by the volume of plastic bags, in which plants were grown as resuls reported by other authors (Soltys-Kalina et al., 2016).
 But differentiation of the architecture of the potato root system were found in several potato cultivars in the field (Zarzyńska et al., 2017).
 Sensitive genotypes such as CIP398203.244 and CIP398201.510 preferred to produce leaves and more roots instead of tubers.
-In this genotype, the more roots seem to contribute to vegetative growth rather than yield components in contradistinction to Songsri et al. (2009) mention enhanced extraction of water and nutrients from the soil due to large root system and long roots is a drought resistance mechanism in peanut.
+In these genotypes, the more roots seem to contribute to vegetative growth rather than yield components.
+That observation is in contradistinction to Songsri et al. (2009) mention enhanced extraction of water and nutrients from the soil due to large root system and long roots is a drought resistance mechanism in peanut.
 However, a deeper and more extensive rooting system may have drawbacks, because a greater root biomass would almost surely result in lowered harvest index in potato, Figure 3A.

 Potatoes is considered to use water more efficiently than cereals (Shahnazari et al., 2007).
 Genotypes in this study under drought stress reduced their harvest index in 11% compared with WW plants, similar results were found for Schafleitner et al. (2007) with 14% under terminal drought, in comparison with other tuber crops like Jerusalem artichoke with a reduction of 57% under water stress (Ruttanaprasert et al., 2016) showing that potato have moderate reduction under drought stress.
 A good relation between harvest index and water use efficiency for tuber production (wuet) were found, Figure 3A and S4.
 Genotypes like CIP392797.22 (UNICA) and CIP397077.16 they did not presented differences for harvest index under well water and drought treatment, similar results were found by Saravia et al. (2016).
 Deguchi et al. (2010) and McVetty & Evans (1980) suggested that one of the main variables for yield increases seen to date has been increases in harvest index.
 Harvest index has been found to be relatively stable for a particular cultivars over wide range of conditions (Donald & Hamblin, 1976; Khan et al., 2015).
 Passioura (1977) have argued that obtaining high harvest indexes underwater-limited conditions is especially important obtaining high water-use efficiency even if many crops it appears that further substantial improvements in harvest index are unlikely (McVetty & Evans, 1980).